jackericson98/20234-MachinLearning-AssignementThree/README.md

 ## Usage

 To run the code for this assignement, the [chess dataset]( https://www.kaggle.com/datasets/datasnaek/chess) will need to be downloaded from kaggle.
-Next, the Assignment3_ML.ipynb file will need to be run from Google Collab (preferred) or jupyter notebook.
+Next, the Assignment3_ML.ipynb file will need to be run from Google Colab (preferred) or jupyter notebook.

 ### Dependencies